 - Office of Human Resources Presidents records (restricted for 150 years after death)

 Individual offices and departments, donors, or creators of records occasionally impose additional restrictions as needed.
 Restricted records are available for review by authorized staff from the office of origin, or by individuals designated in a deed of gift.
-You may request access to restricted records by contacting us [link here -ES].
+You may contact us to request access to restricted records.
 We will consider your request in consultation with appropriate College officers.
 Subpoenas or other legal processes involving access to restricted records will be referred to College Counsel.